-NOTE: in this section school districts will describe their current graduation requirements, by class, as a transitional policy that will be phased out beginning with the Class of 2018 (state statute requires proficiency-based graduation to be implemented no later than the class of 2021).
+NOTE: in this section school districts will describe their current graduation requirements, by class, as a transitional policy during the shift to proficiency-based diplomas.
 Depending on the implementation schedule, districts will need to adjust dates throughout this exemplar policy.

 Commencing with the Class of 2019, all students attending East High School must meet the following graduation requirements:

 B1.
 All students will demonstrate that they have achieved proficiency in the content-area graduation standards of the Maine Learning Results.
 Meeting the standard entails demonstrating proficiency in each of the following content areas prior to graduation:

 - Science and Technology

 - Visual and Performing Arts